edween69/dnd-dungeon-master/README.md

 ---

+## Status / Notes

+- Only **Student** is playable and selectable.
+- Rat, Professor, and Attila exist visually in the character select screen but have no real implementation yet

+---

 ## What's Next

 - Finish the story for the **Student** character.
 - Implement gameplay and story paths for all characters.
 - Expand the combat system, including more consumables and weapon upgrades for the player.
+- Randomize zombie spawns and item placement around the map.
 - Implement status effects (e.g., poison) for both player and enemy attacks.
 - Improve the **minimap** for better navigation and clarity.
 - Balance the combat system to fine-tune difficulty and pacing.